-If a formal withdrawal treaty is not signed, the UK's membership of the EU Single Market and the EU Customs Union will cease from 31 October, 2019.
+If a formal withdrawal treaty is not signed, the UK's membership of the EU Single Market and the EU Customs Union will cease from January 31, 2020.
 This outcome has become known as No Deal.

 In this scenario, the free movement of goods across borders between the UK and EU would end.
-A proposed transition period from October 2019 to December 2020, designed to give businesses additional time to respond to the changes, would not apply.
-Goods traded between the UK and the EU would be subject to the same requirements as third country goods, including the payment of duty and VAT.
+A proposed transition period from February 2020 to December 2020 (with the option to extend for one or two years), designed to give businesses additional time to respond to the changes, would not apply.
+Goods traded between the UK and the EU would be subject to WTO rules, with the same requirements as non-EU goods including the payment of duty and VAT.